DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 ---

-### Client Quote

-> "The ROI was undeniable within the first month of production.
-But what really transformed our business was the consistency and scalability.
-We can now take on 5x more retail partners without hiring proportionally.
-That's a game-changer for our growth strategy."
->
-> — Michael Torres, CEO, Zaffco

----

 ## PAGE 6: KEY TAKEAWAYS + CALL-TO-ACTION

 ### Key Insights: What Enabled These Results

 **1️⃣ Hybrid AI Strategy**

-Combined specialized computer vision (YOLOv8 for defects) with general-purpose AI (GPT-4o for context and reasoning).
+Combined specialized computer vision (YOLOv8 for defects) with general-purpose AI (GPT-5 for context and reasoning).
 This achieved 95% accuracy vs. 80% with vision-only approaches.
 Matching the right AI tool to each task was critical.

 **2️⃣ Confidence-Based Escalation**